typesense/typesense-website/docs-site/content/guide/tips-for-filtering.md

 By including the desired symbol in `symbols_to_index`, Typesense will properly index and allow filtering on that symbol.
 You can then use it as a placeholder for empty fields:

-:::tip
-Choose placeholders that won't appear naturally in your data to avoid false matches.
 :::

 ## Prefix Filtering